Settings in Edgy¶

 "~/.config/ptpython/config.py"

-Similar to esmerald settings, Edgy uses it in a similar way.
+Similar to Esmerald settings, Edgy uses the EDGY_SETTINGS_MODULE

-Using the example above and the location myproject/configs/settings.py
+Using the example from above and the location myproject/configs/settings.py

 $ EDGY_SETTINGS_MODULE=myproject.configs.settings.MyCustomSettings edgy <COMMAND>

-Optional prequesite: set one of the preload imports to the application path.
-This way you can skip
+Optional prerequisite: set one of the preload imports to the application path.
+This way you can skip providing the --app

 parameter or providing the EDGY_DEFAULT_APP